unitedastronomer/E1-572G-Hackintosh/README.md

 *  **Update BIOS to the** [**latest version**](https://www.acer.com/us-en/support/product-support/Aspire_E1-572G).
 This resolves the issue of the laptop failing to fully power down when shutting down.
 * Configure BIOS with these settings:
 	* **Secure Boot** &rarr; **Disabled**
       * You can only toggle this setting if a BIOS password is set.
-Temporarily add password to set the this setting.
+Temporarily add password to set this setting.
 To remove password, set a new password but leave it blank then save.
 	* **F12 Boot** &rarr; **Enabled**

 ### config.plist